cross-country-coders/cross-country-coders.github.io/index.md

     * Created the Proof Writing Lesson Page
     * Created the Rough Contact Page
     * Created the Home Page when users login
-  * Current (June 13)
     * Creating the PreReq Material Lesson Pages for Algorithms
+    * Creating the Single Short Path Page
+    * Creating the Basic ADT Page
+    * Creating the Introduction to Graph Page
+  * Current (June 20)
+    * Create the MST Page
-  * Next (June 13)
+  * Next (June 20)
-    * Creating the Pages for the other lessons and topics covered in Algorithm
+    * Creating the Pages for other algorithms related to Graphs.